 Last but Not Least, Share Like Crazy

-Notice how the videos in this post (above) are from Facebook?
+Notice how some of the videos in this post (above) are directly embedded from Facebook?
 If you keep a blog (and you should!), use the embed feature to increase your reach.

 The embed process works the same way on Facebook as it does on YouTube.
 The videos will play directly within the posts (just like in this post above) but viewers have the added benefit of reading comments and sharing their own thoughts.